striversity/glft.old/sec02/solution/exercise11/README.md

 ## TODO 2

-create a file in pacakge 'sa' with appropriate constants or variables for the following data:
+create a file in package 'sa' with appropriate constants or variables for the following data:

 1. agent code name, '007'
 2. agent full name, 'James Bond'